AI-enabled Prediction of eSports Player Performance Using the Data from Heterogeneous Sensors: Related Work

 Indeed, there is a lack of prior research utilizing sensors data to predict eSports player behavior.
 It happens due to young research domain in eSports.
 Recent research on using sensor data in eSports is limited to predicting the overall player skill or finding simple dependencies in the data.

 In \cite{heart_rate_correlation_esports} authors investigate the correlations between psychophysiological arousal (heart rate, electrodermal activity) and self-reported player experience in a first-person shooter game.
 Similar research about the relation between player stress and game experience has been investigated in the MOBA genre \cite{lol_stress}.
-The connection between the gaze and player skill is investigated in \cite{esports_gaze_mouse_0} and \cite{visual_fixations}.
+The connection between the gaze and player skill is investigated in \cite{visual_fixations}.
 Mouse and keyboard data is a natural source of information about the players.
 Its relation with player performance in first-person shooters is covered in \cite{input_skill_prediction} for Red Eclipse and \cite{esports_gaze_mouse_1} for Counter-Strike: Global Offensive (CS:GO).
 Player performance can also be predicted by activity on a chair during the game \cite{smart_chair_wf_iot} or in reaction to key game events \cite{smart_chair_iop}.

 However, there is extensive research work carried out on data collection and activity recognition in other applications including sports, medicine, and daily activity monitoring.
-In sports, wearable sensing systems are used for detection and classification of training exercises for goalkeepers~\cite{soccer_detection_classification}, smart shoes are designed for visualizing the force and centre of pressure of player kicks~\cite{WEIZMAN2015}.
-Also, wearable systems were designed to classify tricks in skateboarding~\cite{GROH2017}, classify four popular swimming styles using head-worn sensor~\cite{swimming}, and other activities in sports~\cite{minakov}.
+In sports, wearable sensing systems are used for detection and classification of training exercises for goalkeepers~\cite{soccer_detection_classification}, assessing header skills in soccer~\cite{soccer-2020}.
+Also, wearable systems were designed to classify tricks in skateboarding~\cite{GROH2017}, classify popular swimming styles using sensors~\cite{swimming}, and other activities in sports~\cite{horse-sport}.
 In terms of daily activity monitoring and medical applications, they have been studied for nearly three decades with the use of wearable sensors.
-Many medical studies deal with the investigation of human gait, for example, for patients with Parkinson's disease~\cite{parkinson} and for patients during the rehabilitation after surgery~\cite{haladjian-2018-knee}.
-Significant progress in mobile sensing and AI~\cite{sensys-2019-heart}, resulted in appearance of generic mobile sensing systems for daily activity inference~\cite{sensys-2019-activity}.
-Another promising approach for nonintrusive human behaviour montoring is application of earables~\cite{Earables}, an in-ear multisensory stereo device.
-We note here, that squeezing deep learning into mobile and embedded devices~\cite{Squeezing} openes up wide vista for numerous activity recognition tasks based on data collected from wearable sensors, video cameras, and earables.
+Many medical studies deal with the investigation of human gait, for example, for patients with the Parkinson's disease~\cite{parkinson}.